swirlai/swirl-search/docs/User-Guide.md

 This guide is intended for developers, data scientists, program managers, or anyone who wants to use Swirl, including searching and customizing SearchProviders.

-For background information on Swirl, please review [What is Metasearch](Home#what-is-metasearch-is-it-the-same-as-federated-search) and [What is Swirl Metasearch?](Home#what-is-swirl-metasearch).
+For background information on Swirl, please review the [Swirl Overview](index.md).

 # Terminology